-The GRIDD research gathers patients’ views on the impact of their disease on themselves and their caregivers and is the first global research project from the patient perspective encompassing all dermatological conditions.
+The GRIDD research gathers patients’ views on the impact of their disease and is the first global research project from the patient perspective encompassing all dermatological conditions.

 Below is a summary of the scientific approach that guides the project.

 GRIP – Methodology

 GRIP: Global Research on the Impacts of Patients - represents the research methodology developed with the GRIDD researchers from Cardiff and Hamburg Universities developed that guides the project through its phases.

 One of the key outcomes of this methodology will be a new patient impact measurement tool.

 PRIDD: Patient-Reported Impact of Dermatological Diseases - the world’s first dermatology patient-impact measurement tool (or questionnaire) that will meet the COSMIN Standard A for scientific measures.

 When PRIDD launches in Phase 4 (in late 2021), the data generated from the millions of respondents will contribute to a GRIDD open-source global dataset.

 This data will then be leveraged for multiple purposes from publications, research, education, fundraising, and advocacy.
 The PRIDD tool is also of great interest to government decision-makers as they evaluate treatment and care options.

 GlobalSkin will advocate for the global dermatology community to adopt PRIDD as the best, validated measurement tool that will address shortcomings of the DLQI (Dermatology Life Quality Index).